What Is Antidepressant Withdrawal?

 Detoxing from antidepressants is the process of letting the drugs leave the body.
 Medical detox can help limit withdrawal symptoms.
 Antidepressant detox involves gradually stepping down doses until the user can safely stop taking them.

 Detox is the first step to quitting antidepressants.
-Treatment can also involve counseling.
+Treatment then can progress to involve therapy and counseling.
 Counselors can help users understand and move past the underlying causes of their depression.

-Sometimes, people taking antidepressants also abuse drugs like alcohol and marijuana if their medication isn’t working.
+Sometimes, people taking antidepressants also abuse drugs like alcohol and Marijuana if their medication isn’t working.
 Polydrug use like this can worsen symptoms of depression and increase the risk of addiction.
-If you need help giving up antidepressants and/or another substance, contact one of our addiction specialists now.
+If you need help giving up antidepressants or another substance, contact a treatment provider for rehab-related help today.